 Social media marketing has emerged in recent years as one dimension of marketing and as a central entity in the digital marketing toolkit.

-When it comes to social media marketing, talk is mostly about most common channels like Facebook and Instagram, but often you also find discussion about channels like Twitter, Snapchat, Pinterest YouTube, Reddit, or more niche social media platforms.
+When it comes to social media marketing, talk is mostly about most common channels like Facebook, Instagram and TikTok, but often you also find discussion about channels like Twitter, Snapchat, Pinterest YouTube, Reddit, or more niche social media platforms.